 30 units of coursework which includes:

-A minimum GPA of 3.0 in all content major coursework (must have taken at least 3 units) and one of the following:
+A minimum GPA of 3.0 in all content major coursework (must have taken at least 3 units) and a cumulative 2.5 GPA in all courses.

 - You must be declared in this major.